FFMG/myoddweb.piger/monitor/api/python/Doc/library/configparser.rst

 <#supported-ini-file-structure>`_.
 Essentially, the file
 consists of sections, each of which contains keys with values.
 :mod:`configparser` classes can read and write such files.
-Let's start by creating the above configuration file programatically.
+Let's start by creating the above configuration file programmatically.

 .. doctest::